byuicampuscd/adobe-api-runner/README.md

 ### How To Install
 - Install [Node.js](https://nodejs.org/en/)
-- Download This repository
+- Download this repository
 - Unzip/Extract this repository to where you want the file to sit
 - Open File Explorer and navigate to this unzipped folder
 - Take your list of courses, and save it as a CSV (comma delimited) to this folder
 - Hold down shift and right click in the blank area of file explorer to get the option to open command prompt there
 ![Screen Shot](/Screen%20Shot.png)
-- The black window should open up, type in `npm install`
+- The black window should open up, type in `npm install -g`
 - There should be a funny loading bar and a bunch of stuff pop onto the screen
 - next type in `node adobe-api-runner`
 - a prompt should pop up asking for the name of your CSV Course List